The Essential Guide To Nutrition For Fitness Training

 The second method is simpler and involves multiplying your body weight by 15 for women and 16 for men.
 This formula is less accurate than the Harris-Benedict, but it’s easier to remember and use daily.

-Both formulas require you to know your basal metabolic rate (BMR) and the amount of calories you burn at rest.
+Both formulas require knowing your basal metabolic rate (BMR) and the calories you burn at rest.
 BMR can be calculated using either of these methods:

 • BMR = 655 + (9.6 x weight in kg) + (1.8 x height in cm) – (4.7 x age in years)